Free S&H For Orders Over $30

 Inflammation, Movement & Oxidative Stress

-Two major biological factors associated with everyday discomfort are:
+Two major biological factors associated with everyday discomfort are inflammation and oxidative stress.

-• Inflammation — the body’s natural response to movement stress
+• Inflammation — the body’s natural response to physical stress

-• Oxidative stress — a normal byproduct of activity and metabolism
+• Oxidative stress — a normal byproduct of metabolic and muscular activity

 • modulate inflammatory cytokines